Skip to main content

 WVU Nursing students working on a dummy in a bed.

-• Rigorously test, generate, and extend knowledge to inform nursing science, practice, and policy.
+• Analyze theory, scientific base, and methods to generate knowledge that informs nursing science, practice, and policy.

 Ph.D.
 Program of Study and Progression Plan